deryckoe/user-toolkit/README.txt

 Full support for user session validation where appropriate.
 Full support for administration over SSL (if applicable).

+** REST API Support **

+The field last_login is included as a result in endpoint wp/v2/users/.
+Filtering the endpoint wp/v2/users/ using parameter last_login is also supported.

 ## USAGE

 **Disable user**